-Facebook is still the most popular social platform in 2019, with 2.38 billion users worldwide.
+Facebook is still the most popular social platform in 2022, with 2.89 billion monthly users worldwide; it is the third most visited website in the world, behind Google and YouTube.
 This means, no matter who is in your target audience, you are guaranteed to find potential leads.

-Though Facebook is especially popular among B2C marketers, 43% of B2B marketers believe Facebook is their most important advertising channel.
+Though Facebook is especially popular among B2C marketers, with 96% using Facebook, 89% of B2B marketers use Facebook.

-Additionally, the ad CTA buttons can almost triple your click-through rates.
+Additionally, the ad CTA buttons can nearly triple your click-through rates.
 Not only are more people seeing your ads on Facebook, but engagement is increasing as well.

 How users view the two platforms may impact online activity.
 LinkedIn is often seen as a more professional platform, so users may be more inclined to engage with professional or industry-related content.
-This could explain the difference in lead generation between the two sites.
+This could explain the difference in lead generation between Facebook and LinkedIn.

 You can also better target your audiences on LinkedIn.
 While Facebook is great for B2C marketing, LinkedIn is often more up-to-date and accurate when it comes to B2B targeting.

-If users most often user Facebook for personal use, there is less data to collect from those users regarding their professional lives.
+If people most often use Facebook for personal use, there is less data to collect from those users regarding their professional lives.
 LinkedIn users are more likely to have their profile updated and accurate to represent their current occupation.

 LinkedIn’s advertising supports much more precise targeting than Facebook.
 In addition to the standard demographic segments, LinkedIn has many criteria that allow you to break down audiences based on their company (connections, industry, size, follower of), education (field of study, degrees, member schools), and job experience (function, seniority, title, skills, years of experience).

-All of these segments are especially important for B2B advertisers, which is probably why 89% of B2B marketers use LinkedIn to promote their brands and 42% plan on increasing their LinkedIn advertising.
-B2B marketers believe LinkedIn Ads deliver the best value, with 58% reporting high ROI from Ads.
+All of these segments are especially important for B2B advertisers, which is probably why 92% of B2B marketers use LinkedIn to promote their brands.
+B2B marketers believe LinkedIn Ads deliver the best value, with 58% reporting high ROI from LinkedIn ads.

 Though Facebook has an incredible reach around the globe, organic posts still struggle to reach fans.
 With billions of posts shared every day, it is easy for your content to get lost.
-Only 2% of followers see posts organically.
+About 5% of followers see posts organically.

-Despite Facebook’s impressive conversion rate, industries on Facebook have an average click-through-rate of 0.9%.
-This number may be disappointing at first, but combined with the conversion rate, it shows the value of targeted marketing.
+Despite Facebook’s impressive conversion rate, B2B companies on Facebook have an average click-through-rate of 0.78%.
+This number may be disappointing at first, but combined with an average B2B conversion rate of almost 11%, it shows the value of targeted marketing.
 Although not many viewers are clicking your ads, those who do are more likely to make a purchase, making them much more valuable leads.